Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Results and discussion

 These successive transitions can be explained by soft phonon modes~\cite{Lynn1978,Armstrong1980}.
-The condensation of the rotation around a single axis defined by a Re-Cl bond, see Fig.~\ref{fig:struc}(b), results in a tetragonal space group: $P4/mnc$ if the $X$ mode condenses, and $I4/m$ if the $\Gamma$ mode condenses.
-Breaking of translation symmetry occurs in $P4/mnc$ and thus superstructure reflections should appear, while the primitive cell in $I4/m$ is identical to that of the high-temperature $F$-centered phase.
-For K$_2$SeBr$_6$~\cite{Noda1980} and for K$_2$SnCl$_6$~\cite{Boysen1978,Kugler1983,Ihringer1984}, the $X$ mode is reported to condense first, and thus breaking translation symmetry, while the neutron scattering study on \krc\ concludes the opposite~\cite{Lynn1978}.
-The transition into each of these tetragonal phases can be continuous.
+The condensation of the rotation around a single axis defined by a Re-Cl bond, see Fig.~\ref{fig:struc}(b), results in a tetragonal space group: either $P4/mnc$ if the $X$ mode condenses, or $I4/m$ if the $\Gamma$ mode condenses, and each of these transitions into a tetragonal phase can be continuous.
+However, breaking of translation symmetry occurs in $P4/mnc$ and thus superstructure reflections should appear, while the primitive cell in $I4/m$ is identical to that of the high-temperature $F$-centered phase.
+For K$_2$SeBr$_6$~\cite{Noda1980} and for K$_2$SnCl$_6$~\cite{Boysen1978,Kugler1983,Ihringer1984}, the $X$ mode is reported to condense first, and thus breaking translation symmetry, while the neutron scattering and early X-ray diffraction studies on \krc\ concluded the opposite~\cite{Lynn1978,OLeary1970}.

-We have therefore studied (3\,5\,0)$_c$ and (4\,5\,3)$_c$ superstructure reflections as a function of temperature by single-crystal X-ray diffraction, see Fig.~\ref{fig:latt}.
+We have therefore studied (3\,5\,0)$_c$ and (4\,5\,3)$_c$ superstructure reflections as a function of temperature by single-crystal X-ray diffraction, see Fig.~\ref{fig:latt}(c).
 These reflections clearly appear already at the highest transition at $\simeq 111$\,K, which thus can be associated with the translation symmetry breaking $X$ mode, yielding $P4/mnc$ symmetry.
 Our analysis disagrees with the earlier study of the (2\,1\,3)$_c$ reflection~\cite{OLeary1970}.
-Note, however, that the multiple domains can easily explain the loss of superstructure intensity at a lower temperature, while our observation of the persistence of translation symmetry breaking intensities is unambiguous.
-The inelastic neutron scattering results on the phonons~\cite{Lynn1978} were interpreted as evidence for the $\Gamma$ mode to condense first, but within their error bars the data are fully consistent with the opposite sequence.
+Note, however, that the multiple domains can easily explain the heating-induced loss of superstructure intensity at a lower temperature, while our observation of the persistence of translation symmetry breaking intensities up to 111\,K is unambiguous.
+The inelastic neutron scattering results on the phonons~\cite{Lynn1978} were interpreted as evidence for the $\Gamma$ mode to condense first, but within their error bars the data are fully consistent with the opposite sequence, as given in Eq.~(\ref{eq:spgr}).

+All our single-crystal diffraction studies on crystals with dimensions of about 100\,$\mu$m reveal the occurrence of structural twinning, as it is expected for a continuous ferroelastic structural phase transition.
+The emergence of twins mimics point-group symmetries that are lost at the structural phase transitions.
+For \krc , the twin domains can be visualized by polarized light microscopy and form regular patterns~\cite{supplmat}, as it is typically observed for such ferroelastic domains~\cite{Sapriel_PhysRevB.12.5128,Khachaturyan1991_PRB}.